ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

 auk::auk_clean(f, f_out = f_clean, remove_text = TRUE)
 ```

 Then one can filter the data.
+Note that the `auk_extent` function that
+only retains observations within a bounding box has been renamed
+`auk_bbox` in the dev version of `auk`, the old name will be deprecated
+soon.

 ``` r
 ebd_dir <- "C:/Users/Maelle/Documents/ropensci/ebird"